elucian/bee/syntax/overview.md

 **Pure rules:**

-Compiler can detect is a rule is pure.
+Compiler can detect if a method is pure.

-A rule is pure when ...
+A method is pure when ...

 * do not have multiple results but one;
 * do not have public attributes;
 * do not perform unsafe data conversions;
-* do not raise any unhandled errors;
+* do not raise errors;
 * do not have side-effects;
-* do not call a downgraded rule;
+* do not call a downgraded method;

 **Notes:**
 * Pure rules are deterministic in contrast to stochastic rules,
-* If a rule is not pure is _downgraded_ by the compiler as _dirty_,
+* If a method is not pure is _downgraded_ by the compiler as _dirty_,
 * Dirty rules can be used in assignments but not in expressions,
 * Dirty rules can not be send as parameter to other functions,
-* Compiler should warn you if you use a dirty rule as a function.
+* Compiler should warn you if you use a dirty method as a function.

 **See also:**
 * [bs.bee](./demo/bs.bee); //Bubble Sort

-## Rule as routine
+## Method as routine

-A rule that have no results can be called _routine_:
+A method that have no results can be called _routine_:

 **properties:**